Indiana Rental Agreement

 Indiana Landlord Tenant Laws

-• Evictions – Indiana landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
+• Evictions – Indiana landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
 This means most evictions in Indiana take several weeks.
+This may be extended if the property is covered by the federal CARES Act and the eviction is for nonpayment of rent, because Indiana courts have held that such evictions require a minimum 30 days of advance notice.

 To learn more about landlord tenant laws in Indiana, click here.